Game Changers: GrapheneIt’s the material of the future. But that future is still some way off

-Scientists are calling graphene the miracle material that will revolutionize the tech industry.
+Scientists are calling graphene the miracle material that will revolutionise the tech industry.
 Why?
 Because this single layer of carbon atoms is incredibly light and thinner than any other material on the planet.
-Thanks to graphene, we’ll be able to fold away or roll up the displays and touch screens of the future.
+Thanks to graphene, we’ll be able to fold away or roll up the displays and touchscreens of the future.
 Microchips will become even smaller and 10,000 times faster than the chips we use today.
-There’s no doubt about it: The future belongs to graphene.
+There’s no doubt about it: the future belongs to graphene.

 4 other materials that might change the world: